vpro/vpro-shared/vpro-shared-elasticsearch-client/README.md

 # Elasticsearch utils

-Depends only on elastic search restclient.
+Depends only on [elastic search restclient](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html).
 No lucene dependencies.

+It constains several simple utilities.
+These are some important ones

 ## IndexerHelper
 Helps creating and maintaining indexes.